 Students without undergraduate coursework in these core areas may be required to take additional courses.
-Additional courses at the 6000-level and above are taken with the advice of the student’s graduate advisory committee.
+Remaining courses, at the 6000-level and above, are taken with the advice of the student’s graduate advisory committee.

-A variable number of graduate teaching assistantships (GTA) and graduate research assistantships (GRA) are available on a competitive basis to support graduate students in the program.
-Strong preference is given to funding students pursuing the thesis option.
+A variable number of graduate research assistantships (GRA) are available on a competitive basis to support graduate students in the program.
+When assessed, strong preference is given to funding students pursuing the thesis option.

 Most graduate assistantships require the commitment of 13-15 hours of work per week.
 Given these responsibilities, graduate students holding assistantships are expected to take no more than 9 hours of graduate credit coursework per semester.